Rivers of London (book series): Future installments

-Aaronovitch has also announced several works within the same fictional universe, but set outside the chronology of the main series.
-These works include a short story entitled 'Cock of The Wall' focusing on Petrus Aelius Bekemetus, who Aaronovitch describes as a "temple official/Londinium wideboy" – i.e. set in Roman London which Peter Grant briefly visited in the first book of the series.
-Also planned is an untitled Novella focusing on Peter's mentor Thomas Nightingale.
+Aaronovitch has announced several works within the same fictional universe, but set outside the chronology of the main series.
+These works include a short story entitled 'Cock of The Wall' focusing on Petrus Aelius Bekemetus, who Aaronovitch describes as a "temple official/Londinium wideboy" – i.e. set in Roman London which Peter Grant briefly visited in the third book of the series.